twallbaum/core-database/content/contribute/index.md

+---
+title: "How to Contribute to CORE"
+---

 <h2 class="text-2xl font-bold text-pink-600">HOW TO CONTRIBUTE TO CORE?</h2></br>

 <p>CORE is a community-sourced database and an evolving resource maintained by our internal team.</p></br>

 <h3 class="text-m font-semibold mb-2">Your Contributions Matter</h3>
 <p>Your contributions can help ensure its accuracy and continued growth.
-Here’s how you can contribute:</p></br>
+Here's how you can contribute:</p></br>

 <ul class="list-disc pl-6 mb-4">
     <li>Suggest new technologies or papers to expand the collection.</li>